The Sumerians

 The scholars who were discovering this language, of course, didn't know what to call it because there was no word essentially in the text that helped them do that.

-but this is Semitic this is Babylonian but because Sumerian was so poorly known it was agreed among the scholars that they would use this term Sumer and Sumerian as the way forward and so it's sort of stuck So we're actually left with a Semitic term to refer to this other language.
+But this is Semitic, this is Babylonian.
+But because Sumerian was so poorly known, it was agreed among the scholars that they would use this term Summer and Sumerian as the way forward.

+It's quite interesting, isn't it?
 A Semitic term to refer to a non-Semitic language.

+But Paul, that is really interesting.
 And I want to keep on the writing a bit longer because I want to delve more into this.

-So, the earliest tablets in Sumerian that are readable are very bureaucratic.
+So the earliest tablets in Sumerian that are readable are very bureaucratic.
+They are lists of things, they're created by administrators designed to manage big agricultural estates.

-So it's about moving resources between storerooms or distributing things to workers.
+So, it's about moving resources between storerooms or distributing things to workers.

 But among those very early

+texts, so around 2800 BC, are also contracts.
 So a record of the transfer of property or other goods between individuals.

 And those are very often carved on stone because they're intended to last as a legal document.
+Whereas all the other documents, the administrative texts, are on clay, which were not intended to last.

+They're rather ephemeral, post-it notes almost, which was just for business.
 So are we quite lucky to have those clay tablets that do survive?

 I mean, are these ones which would have been excavated at particular sites and were under the ground and have been uncovered by archaeologists, let's say?

 We're very lucky in digging sites within ancient Iraq because the clay tablets survive.
+Even the sun-dried tablets survive extraordinarily well.

 In other cultures,

 say for an example in Egypt, where they're using perishable materials, you have to rely on other factors to preserve the papyrus or the parchment.
+But clay survives remarkably well.

-But clay survives remarkably well, and so we've got these very, very early records surviving in their thousands.
+And so we've got these very, very early records surviving in their thousands.
+And clay, of course, is cheap.

 It's everywhere in southern Iraq.